ollbx/build-term.nvim/doc/src/config.md

     -- Configuration options related to the terminal window. terminal = {
         -- The shell to run.
-Same as ":term [shell]". shell = nil,
+Same as ":term [shell]".
+You can also specify a -- function for example if you want to detect the OS. shell = nil,

         -- Overrides for the terminal window.
 Can be a table or a function.